Leadership

 But, when people have nothing left to lose,

-They will lose their fear.
+They lose their fear.

 When those whose lives don’t count